sumahiremath/buildtales/_payments/part-04.md

 # Open Graph / Social Media
 og:
-  title: "Part 4 — ACH Cutoffs: The Hidden Clock That Breaks Your UX"
+  title: "ACH Cutoffs: The Hidden Clock That Breaks Your UX"
   description: "Understanding ACH cutoffs and how they impact user experience in payment systems."
   type: "article"

 # Twitter Card
 twitter:
   card: "summary"
-  title: "Part 4 — ACH Cutoffs: The Hidden Clock That Breaks Your UX"
+  title: "ACH Cutoffs: The Hidden Clock That Breaks Your UX"
   description: "Understanding ACH cutoffs and how they impact user experience in payment systems."

 # Syndication and Original Content Declaration